palinalif/TomoriBot/wiki/devGuide/06-message-flow.md

 // 3.
 Stop response generation after lock release const systemContext = "[System: The user has requested you to stop your current generation]";
-// Uses original stop message as "passport" with isFromCommand: true bypass
+// Uses original stop message as "passport" with isManuallyTriggered: true bypass
 ```

 **Integration Points:**